Rest API Reports

 No Item Found

-A common reason that you will see a No Item Found error is that you are not actually enrolled in the Frequent Buyer Program or Offer that item is housed in.
+A common reason that you will see a No Item Found error is that you are not actually enrolled in the Frequent Buyer Program that item is housed in.
 If you were ringing up that item in Astro manually (without the integration) you would see a pop-up suggesting that you enroll in the program that item is housed in.

 So the best way to determine why you received this error is to first copy/paste the UPC for that transaction onto your clipboard.
 Then click the Customer Name to enter their Checkout screen.
 Once here you will see a toggle switch just above the search bar called Scanner / Keystroke Capture, you want to set that toggle switch to Off.
 This will allow you to paste your UPC onto the search bar.